 There are 26 source/sink terms related to the collection between hydrometeors of different sizes.
 For raindrop collecting cloud droplet, cloud ice, Eqn 1.12b is used.
 For raindrop collecting snow and graupel, the explicit solution of CE is precalculated and stored in a lookup table.
 For snow and graupel collecting cloud water, similar equation as Eqn 1.12b is used, but different shape parameters of the size distributions from cloud droplet and rain drop result in slightly different form of accretional equation.
-The wet scavenging process and changes in number concentration due to other accretional processes use Eqn.
+The wet scavenging of aerosol particles and changes in number concentration due to other accretional processes use Eqn.
 1.13.
-Exy is either pre-calculated in the look up table or provided as a fixed value, and all fixed collection efficiencies are listed as tunable parameter in the table below.
+Exy is either pre-calculated in the look up table for each process except for Esi (snow collect ice), Eri (rain collect ice), Ers (rain collect snow), and Erg (rain collect graupel), which are provided as fixed values, and all fixed collection efficiencies are listed as tunable parameter in the table below.

 1.5.
 Diffusional growth of ice crystals

-The diffusional growth equation is
+The basic diffusional growth equation for a single ice particle is

 dmdt=4πCD(ρv- ρvr) (1.14)

 where C is the electrical capacitance varying with crystal shapes (sphere v.s. plates/aggregates).
 Since different species are assumed with different shapes, different values of C correspond with different hydrometeor types.
+Following the derivation by Srivastava and Coen (1992), the complete set of diffusional growth equations is as following

+dmdt=2πCDFKsrsiSi1+γ1-αSi+α2Si2-5α3Si3, (1.15a)

+where D is the diameter of particle, F is the ventilation coefficient, Ks is the diffusivity of water vapor in air, rsi is the saturation mixing ratio over ice, Si is the saturation with respect to ice, and the parameters α and γ are

+α=12γ1+γ2rsi''rsi'rsirsi', (1.15b)

+γ=LsKsrsi'kt, (1.15c)

+rsi'=rsiTLsRvT-1, (1.15d)

+rsi''=rsi1TLsRvT-12-2LsRvT3+1T2, (1.15e)

+where Ls is latent heat of sublimation, kt is thermal conductivity of air, Rv is gas constant for water vapor, and T is temperature in Kelvin.
+Then integrating for all particles with different diameters leads to

+dqdt=C10∞DFNDdD, (1.16a)

+where

+C1=2πCKsrsiSi1+γ1-αSi+α2Si2-5α3Si3, (1.16b)

+is the part independent to particle diameter, and C is different for ice and snow due to different shapes.
+Two basic values of electrical capacitance are provided in ThomA scheme, Ccube for spherical particles and Csqrd for plates/aggregates.
+Ice particles are assumed to be spherical while snow has variable electrical capacitance decreasing from 0.5 (spherical) to 0.3 as temperature increasing from -30o to -15oC via the following equation,

+Csnow=Csqrd+Tc+1.5*Ccube-Csqrd-30+1.5, (1.17)

+in which Ccube and Csqrd are tunable.

 1.6.
 Calculation of effective radius in ThomA

-ThomA scheme calculates effective radius, re, for cloud droplets, cloud ice, and snow by definition, e.g. the 3rd moment divided by the 2nd moment.
-For gamma distribution it is re=0.5*(3+μ)/λ.
-Since the shape parameter μ and slope parameter λ are calculated based on Nc, the relative dispersion is not fixed when calculating effective radius in the ThomA scheme.
+ThomA scheme calculates effective radius, re, for cloud droplets, rain?, cloud ice, and snow by definition, e.g. the 3rd moment divided by the 2nd moment.
+For the gamma distribution it is re=0.5*(3+μ)/λ.
+Since the shape parameter μ and slope parameter λ are calculated based on Nc and qc the relative dispersion is not fixed when calculating effective radius in the ThomA scheme.

-μc=min⁡(15,109Nc+2)

-The ThomA scheme does not make use of relative dispersion directly; but it is equivalent to considering the relative dispersion ia the relationship between m and dispersion for the Gamma function such that
+The ThomA scheme does not make use of relative dispersion directly; but it is equivalent to considering the relative dispersion via the relationship between m and dispersion for the Gamma function such that

 re,c= βrv, (1.18)

-Where β is a dimensionless parameter related to the relative dispersion as
+Where rv is the mean volume radius and β is a dimensionless parameter related to the relative dispersion as

 β= (1+2ε2)2/3(1+ε2)1/3.
 (1.19)